Preparing a home for an inspection is a vital part of the inspection process

 Clear out areas under sinks so that the inspectors can examine them.

 Basement, Crawl Spaces and Attics

 Remove all wood debris from the crawl space.
 (Very Common)

-Remove belongings that may be blocking and/or preventing entry to the attic and or crawlspace.
-The inspector is not required to move furniture, personal items.
+Also, remove belongings that may be blocking and/or preventing entry to the attic and or crawlspace.
+The inspector is not required to move furniture nor personal items.

 Check crawl space and attics for animals.